Thanks to a 2016 study, engineers at Carlson don’t just believe new brake hardware saves money and reduces noise. They know it does.

-A 2016 study in an independent automotive testing lab in Sweden found that reusing old clips wears out new pads prematurely and leads to more noise, costing customers extra money and causing a lot of potential comebacks.
+The study, in an independent automotive testing lab in Sweden, found that reusing old clips wears out new pads prematurely and leads to more noise, costing customers extra money and causing a lot of potential comebacks.

-Before we talk about the test results, let’s talk about shoelaces.
+Before we talk about the study’s test results, let’s talk about shoelaces.

 New shoes come with new laces because they keep the shoes on your feet the way they’re designed to.
 You probably don’t think about your laces unless they snap and you have to tie them together.